 At least 40 credits are required.
 At least 20 of these credits must be taken at the advanced (300) level, from at least two different departments.
 Students apply for special, self-designed majors through the Dean of Studies.
 A special committee of faculty members is assigned to oversee the student's work.
 Specific requirements for the major are approved through the committee and the Dean of Studies.

 Each student must declare her major in her sophomore year no later than the end of the eighth week of classes of the second semester.

 Students may also elect to complete any number (or none) of the following: a second major, a minor (but not both a second major and a minor), a Five College certificate, or a Nexus program.
 No course included in a student's major may be included in her minor.

 Students may take up to a total of four courses (16 credits) of work on an ungraded (credit/no-credit) basis.
 They may never be elected in the field of the student's declared major(s), nor applied to the minor, nor used to meet any general requirement of the College (multicultural, language, or distribution).
 Only one course may be taken ungraded within any one semester.
 If a course is taken ungraded, it may not be changed later to graded, even though a student may want to include it in her minor or toward a general requirement; for this reason, we suggest using the Ungraded Option carefully.
 It is intended to allow students to explore fields completely new to them, in which they are not sure how well they will do.
 The option is definitely not intended to make it possible for students to do less work in a course than if that course were being taken for a letter grade.

 Physical Education and Athletics

 Students admitted as transfer students or Frances Perkins Scholars need complete only 2 physical education units.
+(The usual requirement is 4 PE units, but transfer and FP students receive a 2-credit waiver so need only complete 2 more PE units at the College.)
 PE units are distinct from academic credits.